mickfuzz/phd4/_posts/thesis_chapters/2025-1-7-Culture.md

 On the other hand, my reflections support a proposition that there is utility for facilitators to be aware of the level of abstraction both that present in different elements of project learning design and that of the concepts that learners are working with.
 Different purposes and contexts of learning may require different interpretations, for example greater awareness of abstract concepts for reasons of assessment.
 According to [@barendregt_intermediate-level_2018], in their identification of design patterns as intermediate level construct, identifying a suitable the level of abstraction is recommended to best support the goals of learners FIND REASON.

-MOVE?
-Waite et al. [@sentance_teaching_2019] cite the Block Model, [@schulte_block_2008] as potential in helping teacher structure lessons.
-Within this structure design patterns can be considered as???
-Is this useful?

 Waite and colleagues [@waite_abstraction_2018-1], also identify the intermediate design level of the LOA model as that suitable for supporting grounded abstraction in learner coding.